 What do you think is the biggest strength you bring to the table?

 My people skills -- the intangibles are my greatest strength.
 Different customers use different products.
 Different employers use different tools to track success.
 You can learn all of that with your ramp-up.
 The thing that is hard to teach is the art of the relationship.

 What was it about Nomis that piqued your interest?

 As someone who has started and run a small business, I have a deep appreciation and attraction to things that strike my entrepreneurial nerve.
 Coming on board with an established company rolling out a new lending software in a market I was familiar with made the decision a no-brainer.

 I found the people I connected with during the interview process to be engaging and excited about the future and that made my decision very easy.

-As you’ve already started working with customers on nSight for Mortgage, what have you learned so far?
+As you’ve already started working with customers on Nomis Mortgage, what have you learned so far?
 Has anything specifically resonated with you?